 I am fortunate that I live in a town with wonderful vintage-inspired retail options.
 When two came together – What Katie Did and Besame – for a vintage 1940s makeup workshop, I couldn’t resist.
-I was especially interested in figuring out vintage makeup techniques, not necessarily how to achieve a vintage look using modern makeup.
+Vintage makeup techniques intrigue me.
+There are many tutorials on how to achieve a vintage look using modern makeup.
+I came for the knowledge on application and approach to makeup as it would have been done.

-I was, of course, inspired, so I purchased her new book, Classic Beauty: The History of Makeup, which is a really interesting read, as it talks about the origins of makeup in antiquity all the way through the modern era.
+Inspired, I purchased her new book, Classic Beauty: The History of Makeup.
+The book fascinates with the origins of makeup in antiquity all the way through the modern era.
 She kindly signed it for me.
 She has a couple of book signings coming up in the Los Angeles area in the next few months, so like Besame on Facebook for the details.

 As extra little goodie goodies, I purchased…